 I can’t for the life of me remember the purpose of the class we attended together as seniors in high school, but I can describe in detail the way the desks were lined up on only two sides of the room, the windows placed high along one wall, the consistent din outside our door from band members practicing for game nights and pep rallies, and the familiar scent of paper and books and cafeteria menus.

 Bill sat one row to my right, in a desk that allowed him to easily glare at those who often ridiculed him.
 You see, Bill was brilliant, far more exacting with his words and wit than anyone else who accompanied him in that classroom.
 He seemed a stranger to this place, this high school life with its drama and hormones and invincibility.
-Bill didn’t fit in to a world that found its value in fleeting things like fashion and cool kids tables.
+Bill didn’t easily fit in a world that found its value in fleeting things like fashion and cool kids tables.

 I knew how to play the game.
 So why didn’t Bill?
 He could change, he could find safety in the fleeting.
 He could become one of us to avoid the pain of being him.
 And yet, he didn’t.